 Most business owners that try to do so are in for a nasty shock.
 The volume of phone calls, emails and letters needed.
-The amount of knock-backs.
-The number of opportunities needed to release one serious conversation, and the difficulty faced around negotiation and indicative offer.
+The number of knock-backs.
+The number of opportunities needed to release one serious conversation and the difficulty faced around negotiation and indicative offer.

 So, it’s time to ask yourself whether you can deal with the time commitment, searching, contacting, and analysis involved.
 Do you have the skills, experience, and most importantly, spare time available to undertake this on your own?

 The acquisition process is often seen as simply another form of procurement within a business.
 The reality, however, is very different, and in this article we’ll explain why.